Labs & Groups

-Description: Our research agenda focuses on applied machine learning — developing systems and innovative sensor data analysis methods for real world applications.
-Primary application domain for our work is computational behavior analysis where we develop methods for automated and objective behavior assessments in naturalistic environments.
-Main driving functions for our work are “in the wild" deployments and the development of systems and methods that have a real impact on people's lives.
+Our research agenda focuses on applied machine learning that is developing systems and innovative sensor data analysis methods for real-world applications.
+Primary application domain for our work is computational behavior analysis, where we develop methods for automated and objective behavior assessments in naturalistic environments.
+Main driving functions for our work are “in the wild” deployments and the development of systems and methods that have a real impact on people’s lives.

-Faculty: Aaron Bobick, Tucker Balch, Henrik Christensen, Frank Dellaert, Irfan Essa , Jim Rehg, Thad Starner
+Faculty: Aaron Bobick, Tucker Balch, Hernik Christensen, Frank Dellaert, Irfan Essa, Jim Rehg, Thad Starner

 Faculty and Affiliates: Devi Parikh, Dhruv Batra, Stefan Lee